 These pre printed panels from Olympus Thread Mfg.
 Co. are called 'hana fukin' with literally means 'flower cloth'.
-They are printed in grey on indigo blue coloured narrow width traditional sarashi cloth (an easy to stitch traditional Japanese cotton cloth).
+They are printed in grey on white coloured narrow width traditional sarashi cloth (an easy to stitch traditional Japanese cotton cloth).
 Each panel is supplied in one piece with a plain area the same size attached, because they are designed to be stitched through both layers and the edges turned in to make a little cloth, but you can stitch the printed layer separately (as I often do).

 The dots are spaced 5mm apart on a isometric (triangular) grid (please see separate listing for the square grid hana fukin).
 The idea is that you use these dots like the crossing points on a grid, to stitch hitomezashi (one stitch) sashiko patterns - there are many of these in my book, 'The Ultimate Sashiko Sourcebook'.
 5mm, or a scant quarter inch, is the perfect spacing for stitching with either a single strand of medium sashiko thread or a doubled fine sashiko thread.
 Marking a grid over a larger area takes time, but with this cloth, you are ready to stitch straight away.
 Ideal for patterns involving triangles or hexagons, like kagome (bamboo basket) shown left.

 To stitch a hitomezashi pattern all over this panel, I recommend a 100m skein of medium sashiko thread, of five 20m skeins of medium sashiko thread, or a 370m skein of fine sashiko thread (one of these would do at least two hitomezashi hana fukin).
 Exactly how much thread you need depends on the stitch you choose - because some patterns have more lines than others.